 Your Attention Span Is Dying — This Is How You Save It

-An attention span researcher explains why our attention spans are dying and how to regain control of them.
+A researcher explains why our attention spans are dying and how to regain control of them.
 (Stick with us here!)

 Our attention spans are failing us.
-We scroll through Twitter, barely registering one tweet before we’re onto the next, and are constantly diverting from real work tasks to checking email.
+We scroll through social media, barely registering one post before we’re onto the next, and are constantly diverting from real work tasks to checking email.
 “This is a problem.
 We know that there’s a correlation between attention-shifting and stress,” says Gloria Mark, Ph.D., a professor of informatics at the University of California, Irvine, who has been studying attention span for nearly 20 years.
 A constantly shifting attention also leads people to be less productive and make more mistakes.

 It’s not just our perception that attention spans are decreasing; research shows that they truly are plummeting.
-Back in 2004, Mark’s research showed that people kept their attention on a screen for an average of 2.5 minutes before looking away.
+Back in 2004, Mark showed that people kept their attention on a screen for an average of 2.5 minutes before looking away.
 In 2012, she clocked the average attention span at 75 seconds.
 Now, that time has been reduced to 47 seconds.

 Here, Mark explains why our attention spans are dying, how we can regain control of them, and how doing so benefits our mental health and wellbeing.